How is Zulu Enterprise licensed?

 Yes, Zulu is a fully Java SE compliant JVM and can be used with any IDE or any other development tool that supports Java SE.

 Is there any additional functionality available with Zulu?

 In addition to the standard JDK, Azul ships the open source FreeType font rendering library with each Zulu JDK.
-Azul also makes available add-on packages, including Zulu Commercial Compatibility Kit (CCK) and the Zulu Cryptography Extension Kit, which contains extended cipher lengths policy files.
+Azul also makes available add-on capabilities that are included in the Zulu Commercial Compatibility Kit (CCK).
 The CCK contains additional functionality that is not included in the OpenJDK source, but which will help ensure compatibility in applications that utilize certain features that Oracle bundles with HotSpot outside the specifications of Java SE.
 The Zulu CCK is free and can be added easily to Zulu as part of your normal software update process.
-Currently, the CCK contains Monotype™ fonts.
+Currently, the CCK contains Monotype™ Lucida fonts.